June 23, 2010

 Paul links the message he preaches, and how he preaches the message, to God who examines the hearts.
 This term “examines” may be rendered “examining” to convey its sense that as Paul speaks, God continuously examines every word Paul proclaims, and whether he is speaking in error, impurity, or deceit.
 Because God entrusted Paul with His message, and then examines Paul as he spreads the Gospel, Paul does not focus upon pleasing men.
 We should always keep this principle in our minds.

 You can be friends with the world by pleasing the men around you.
 But you cannot be friends with the world and friends with God.
-“Whoever wishes to be a friend of the world makes himself an enemy of God” (James 4:4, page 1891).
-Jesus taught His disciples that the world would hate them, because they first hated Jesus with cause (John 15:18-25, pages 1686-1687).
+“Whoever wishes to be a friend of the world makes himself an enemy of God” (James 4:4).
+Jesus taught His disciples that the world would hate them, because they first hated Jesus without cause (John 15:18-25).
 So, you can change your message of salvation to be friends with the world.
 You can drop out all the parts of God’s message the world may find offensive.
-For example, you could say that Jesus was not really divine, and be like other cults that deny His divinity and equality with the God the Father and God the Holy Spirit.
+For example, you could say that Jesus was not really divine, and be like other cults that deny His divinity and equality with God the Father and God the Holy Spirit.
 Or, you could never mention that unbelievers go to hell and suffer there for an eternity.
 But in both cases, you would not be a faithful servant spreading the Gospel of Jesus Christ, but rather you would have become someone who preaches your own gospel.

 So, we learn some more about building strong friendships in Christ.